murbanczyk-fp/mydatepicker/README.md

 # mydatepicker

+Updated to work with angular 12 (in theory).

 **New datepicker library**

 __If your Angular version is >= 7.2 you can use a new version ([angular-mydatepicker](https://github.com/kekeh/angular-mydatepicker)) of this component:__